tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #32.
->Write a Python program to check whether an alphabet is a vowel or consonan.
+>Write a function to check whether an alphabet is a vowel or consonan.

 **Expected Output :**
 ```